About the Boulder High Mountain Bike Team

 The Boulder High School Mountain Bike Team (BHS MTB) was founded by Head Coach Ben Boyer in 2010.
 It is a charter member of the Colorado High School Cycling League, which is sanctioned by the National Interscholastic Cycling Association (NICA).

-The team has grown rapidly since its founding, having well over 100 team members in 2019.
-It is the largest high school mountain bike team in the state and about the third largest in the nation.
+The team has grown rapidly since its founding, having over 80 team members in 2014.
+It is the largest high school mountain bike team in the state.

-BHS MTB is the reigning Colorado State Champion, and won eight titles between 2010 and 2019.
+BHS MTB is the reigning Colorado State Champion, and won seven titles between 2010 and 2018.

 Why mountain biking?